W3VD/DMRid/README.md

 "# DMRid"
+CreateDMRidSchema.sql - Microsoft TSQL script that creates datase, table, and views

+DMRid.ps1 - Main script to run or schedule

+outdatatable.ps1 - Powershell function used to convert Powershell Objects to Powershell Datatable

+sql.ps1 - Usefull SQL powershell functions developed by moya034

 PreRequisites:
 1. Working install of Microsoft SQL Server (SQL Server Express is available for free from Microsoft's website)